hanselhengjernhan98/algotrading_Part1/README.md

 <img width="879" alt="image" src="https://github.com/user-attachments/assets/2b019548-ecd5-4dd5-832c-c5492e07c2f2">

 As can be seen, it will notify you of the price in which the stock was purchased/shorted, when successful.

+Please view the file for the full code!